neachdainn/easy-error/README.md

 ## Rust Version Requirements

 The current version requires **Rustc 1.46 or newer**.
-In general, this crate will be compilable with the Rustc version available on the oldest Ubuntu LTS release.
+In general, this crate will be compilable with the Rustc version available on the oldest supported Ubuntu LTS release.
-Any change that requires a new Rustc version will be considered a breaking change and will be handled accordingly.
+Any change that requires a newer version of Rustc than what is available on the oldest supported Ubuntu LTS will be considered a breaking change.

 ## Example